DiffDock: Diffusion Steps, Twists, and Turns for Molecular Docking: Experiments

+\textbf{Apo-structure docking setup.} In order to test the performance of the models against computationally generated apo-structures, we run ESMFold \citep{Lin2022ESM2} on the proteins of the test-set of PDBBind and align its predictions with the crystal holo-structure.
+In order to align structure changing as little as possible to the conformation of the binding site, we use in the alignment of the residues a weight exponential with the distance to the ligand.
+More details on this alignment are provided in Appendix~\ref{appx:apodocking}.
+The docking methods are then run against the generated structures and compared with the ligand pose inferred by the alignment.

 \textbf{Docking accuracy.} \textsc{DiffDock} significantly outperforms all previous methods (Table~\ref{tab:results_main}).
 In particular, \textsc{DiffDock} obtains an impressive 38.2\% top-1 success rate (i.e., percentage of predictions with RMSD $<$2\AA{}\footnote{Most commonly used evaluation metric \citep{Alhossary2015QuickVina2, Hassan2017QVinaW, mcnutt2021gnina}}) when sampling 40 poses and 35.0\% when sampling just 10.
-This performance vastly surpasses that of state-of-the-art commercial software such as \textsc{GLIDE} (21.8\%) and the previous state-of-the-art deep learning method TANKBind (20.4\%).
-The use of ML-based pocket prediction in combination with search-based docking methods improves over the baseline performances, but even the best of these (P2Rank+GNINA) reaches a success rate of only 28.8\%.
+This performance vastly surpasses that of state-of-the-art commercial software such as \textsc{GLIDE} (21.8\%, $p{=}2.7{\times} 10^{-7}$) and the previous state-of-the-art deep learning method TANKBind (20.4\%, $p{=}1.0{\times} 10^{-12}$).
+The use of ML-based pocket prediction in combination with search-based docking methods improves over the baseline performances, but even the best of these (EquiBind+GNINA) reaches a success rate of only 28.8\% ($p{=}0.0003$).

-Figure~\ref{fig:results_main}-\textit{left} shows the proportion of RMSDs below an arbitrary threshold $\epsilon$ with \textsc{DiffDock} exceeding previous methods for almost every possible $\epsilon$.\footnote{With the exception of very small $\epsilon<$1\AA{} where \textsc{GLIDE} performs better.} Figure~\ref{fig:results_main}-\textit{right} plots how the model's performance changes with the number of generative samples.
 Unlike regression methods like EquiBind, \textsc{DiffDock} is able to provide multiple diverse predictions of different likely poses, as highlighted in the top-5 performances.